SteelCompendium/compendium-md/Bestiary/markdown/Goblin Sniper.md

 - ✦ ≤11: 2 damage
 - ★ 12–16: 4 damage
 - ✸ 17+: 5 damage
-  Effect: If the sniper doesn’t use a maneuver or a move action this turn, the ability deals an extra 2 damage.
+  Effect: If the [[Sniper|sniper]] doesn’t use a maneuver or a move action this turn, the ability deals an extra 2 damage.

 **Crafty**
-The sniper doesn’t provoke opportunity attacks by moving.
+The [[Sniper|sniper]] doesn’t provoke opportunity attacks by moving.